-For the transmission of truth, the most important form of mediumship is deep trance.
+To enable the communication of messages from the world beyond, the most important form of mediumship is deep trance.
 It describes the state in which the medium’s own spirit has completely left the body.
-In its place another spiritual being enters the body of the medium and communicates through it.
-During this, the medium’s own spirit is connected to the body solely through the so-called ‘silver cord’ (Ecc.
-12:6), the thread of life.
+In its place another spirit being enters the body of the medium and communicates through it.
+During this time, the medium’s own spirit is only connected to its own body via the so-called “silver cord” (Ecclesiastes 12:6), the thread of life.
 At the end of the communication, the medium’s own spirit returns to its body.
-After awakening, the medium knows nothing of what the other spiritual being spoke through their body.
+After awakening, the medium knows nothing of what the other spirit being said through their body.

-There are numerous proofs of mediumistic communication in the Bible.
-We find two beautiful examples in the Acts of the Apostles: the events of Pentecost and the speeches of Stephen (Acts 2 and 6–7).
+We find the most well-known evidence of mediumistic communication in the Bible.
+There are two clear examples in the Acts of the Apostles: the events of Pentecost and the speeches of Stephen (Acts 2 and 6–7).